profblock/SampleForCS120/README.md

 # Readme for cs120

-This is a file that contains important information about your project.
+This is a file that has important information about your project.
 How to use.
 How to install.
 And tricky issues